socotecio/vue-datatable-url-sync/README.md

 | [VDUSFormSchema](https://github.com/socotecio/vue-datatable-url-sync/blob/main/src/utils/VDUSTypes.ts#L11) | Object describing how to handle the form and options object passed as parameter of useDatatableUrlSync |
 | [VDUSDatatableOptions](https://github.com/socotecio/vue-datatable-url-sync/blob/main/src/utils/VDUSTypes.ts#L15) | Object describing the params accepted in the datatable options |
 | [VDUSConfiguration](https://github.com/socotecio/vue-datatable-url-sync/blob/main/src/utils/VDUSTypes.ts#L21) | Configuration object for vue datatable url sync |

+# Local dev

+You can use vue3-example to test local dev.
+You just have to go to vue3-example/src/components/HelloWorld.vue and uncomment the relative import of VDUS.